rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Theory of operation and key concepts

-- The TV Settings HAL acts as interface between the TV ControlSettings Thunder Plugin and Picture Quality drivers for handling various functionalities related to Picture Quality settings such as Brightness, Contrast, Hue, Saturation, Luminence, White Balance, Sharpness, Color Temperature, Backlight, Aspect Ratio etc.,
+This interface handles various functionalities related to Picture Quality settings such as:

-- The setting chage request using remote is sent to application and it navigates as a curl request to Control Setting Thunder plugin which then extracts the response and sends to TV Settings HAL.
-- TThis HAL will then sends the corresponding request to driver to perform the necessary operation
+- Brightness
+- Contrast
+- Hue
+- Saturation
+- White Balance
+- Sharpness
+- Color Temperature
+- Backlight
+- Aspect Ratio
+- Dimming Modes

+There are other platform specific Picture Quality settings that would be managed by this interface such as:

+- CMS
+- Dolby Vision
+- HDR
+- HLG

-### UML Diagrams
+### Diagrams

 #### Sequence Diagram